Simultaneous Calibration of Noise Covariance and Kinematics for State Estimation of Legged Robots via Bi-level Optimization: Results

 \block{Joint Noise \& Kinematics Calibration} Last and most importantly, we calibrate the robot B1 using hardware data.
 The robot is controlled to walk in the motion-capture room.
 The torso motion is measured by the motion capture system, taken as ground truth with a constant unknown offset to the base frame position of the torso.
 The orientation measurement of the torso is assumed to be unbiased, because the torso and the marked rigid body are well-aligned in the beginning of the experiment.
 Additionally, we assume all the shins of B1 have kinematic errors from the factory URDF.
-Thus, besides the noise covariances, the kinematic errors to be calibrated are 15-dimensional.
 After we obtained the sensory data along with the ground truth measurements, we applied our calibration to B1.
 Fig. \ref{fig:B1estimate} shows the improved estimates of the torso's orientation and linear velocity, and Fig. \ref{fig:B1kinematics} shows the kinematics converge to reasonable values: in our experimental setup, the marked torso location is indeed about centimeters away from the base frame location.
 Table \ref{tab:B1_RMSE} shows the quantitative results in terms of RMSE; Fig. \ref{fig:B1_evaluation} shows the new evaluation on a different segment of data using calibrated covariances and kinematics, which still yields highly accurate estimates.

-To sum up, our joint calibration significantly improves the estimates by very large margins.
+\block{Computational Performance} With the numerical accelerations in Section~\ref{sec:method-implementation}, wall-clock calibration time on an Intel Core Ultra~9 275HX CPU, including all lower-level solves, averaged $27.8$\,s over four fast FIE trials and $103.7$\,s across the three PRIME FIE trials on a $30$\,s trajectory ($3000$ samples).
+One-time symbolic construction was excluded.

+For long-sequence EKF/InEKF calibration, we also provide a \href{https://github.com/DLinC3/LegBiCal/tree/main/cuda}{CUDA/PyTorch implementation}.
+The GPU executes the fixed-shape, batched filter replay and its reverse-mode differentiation through propagation, correction, covariance updates, and chunked backpropagation through time.
+On an NVIDIA RTX~5090 Laptop GPU, the complete $20$-epoch calibration of approximately $26$\,min of trajectory data ($1.47$ million supervised time steps) takes $228.4$\,s.